lordvaider/lordvaider.github.io/_posts/2024-05-26-Travel-History.md

 The normie approach would be to sit down with your passport and a large cup of coffee, note down each stamp and figure out when the corresponding flight was - Yuck.
 Further, the UK doesn't stamp your passport on the way out, so that leaves you with edge cases (If you arrived in Bangkok on 17th May, did you leave the UK on the 16th or the 17th?) - Such edge cases would have to be resolved by tracking down the corresponding flight ticket in your inbox.
 Double Yuck.

-The Type A personality approach would be to maintain an ongoing spreadsheet of your travel history that you update at fixed intervals (Along with the spreadsheets that track your investments, the expiry dates of all your medications and the last known locations of your sworn enemies).
+The Type A personality approach would be to maintain an ongoing spreadsheet of your travel history that you update at fixed intervals (Along with the spreadsheets that track your investments, the expiry dates of all your medications and the last known locations of all your sworn enemies).
 Triple mega ultra YUCK.

 This seemed like a prime opportunity for a datadude revival post.
 Google has been stalking my physical location for years and it was finally time for me to extract some value from that.
 I downloaded the relevant files from Google Takeout and I was ready to go.